Undergraduate Program

 Details of the required courses are provided below.

-Required Courese for B.S. degree in Statistics (enrollment in 2020)
+Required Courses for B.S. degree in Statistics and Data Science (enrollment in 2025)

 Course Title